rvm/rvm-site/content/integration/gnome-terminal.md

 `~/.bashrc`.
 This means that RVM doesn't load and you get the infamous **'RVM is not a function'** message.

-For RVM to work properly, you have to set the **'Run command as login shell'** checkbox on the Title and Command tab inside of gnome-terminal's Settings page.
+For RVM to work properly, you have to check the **'Run command as login shell'** checkbox on the Title and Command tab of gnome-terminal's Edit ▸ Profile Preferences dialog.
 Like this:

 ![Gnome Screenshot](/images/Title_and_Command.jpg)